How do I add a Puzzle?

 THINGS TO KEEP IN MIND BEFORE ADDING A NEW PUZZLE TO IPDb

-1. Duplication prevention - check if your puzzle is already in IPDb
+1. Duplication prevention - check if your puzzle is already in IPDb.

 You can look here for more information about adding details to existing records.

-3. The record may not appear instantly after submission.
+3. Submitted records may not appear immediately.

 4. Keep the mystery alive - no spoilers!